Chapter 15: The Voice of God 060525

 slightly.
 The thinner undergrowth allowed me to travel in a much

 straighter line toward our second check point.
-I could sight in my
+I could sight-in my

 compass on objects which were much further away.
 This increased our